Modelling the multi-wavelength emissions from PSR B1259-63/LS 2883: the effects of the stellar disc on shock radiations: Discussion and conclusions

-To produce the observed GeV $\gamma$-ray luminosity with the order of spin-down luminosity of the pulsar $L_{\gamma}\sim L_{\rm sd}$, it requires a high photon density for IC scattering that the star or the disc cannot provide during the flare (Johnson et al. 2018).
+Producing the observed GeV $\gamma$-ray luminosity with the order of spin-down luminosity of the pulsar $L_{\gamma}\sim L_{\rm sd}$ requires a high photon density for IC scattering that the star or the disc cannot provide during the flare (Johnson et al. 2018).
 In this paper, we discussed the case that part of the disc matter is accumulated in the shock when the pulsar exits from the disc region.
 Since it is suggested that the GeV emission is likely produced by IC scattering in the cold pulsar wind region, the optical/IR photons from the disc matter clumps can supply an additional seed photon field even after the pulsar leaves the disc.
 We expect that the cold pulsar wind up-scattering of the photons from the disc matter accumulated at the shock, and possibly with the contribution of boosted synchrotron emission from the shock, might explain the mysterious GeV flare.
 A detailed calculation will be done in the subsequent study.

 There are some other high-mass gamma-ray binaries showing many similarities to PSR B1259-63/LS 2883, such as PSR J2032+4127/MT91 213 (Lyne et al. 2015), HESS J0632+057 (Hinton et al. 2009), and LS I+61$^{\circ}$303 (Albert et al. 2006).
-All of them contain a compact object that is orbiting around a Be star.
-Especially, PSR J2032+4127/MT91 213 is the second one of the high-mass gamma-ray binaries where the compact object was identified as a pulsar.
+All of these binaries contain a compact object that is orbiting around a Be star.
+Especially, PSR J2032+4127/MT91 213 is the second high-mass gamma-ray binaries whose compact object was identified as a pulsar.
 Although the compact objects in the latter two binaries are not confirmed yet, the absence of accretion signals supports a rotation-powered pulsar origin of the compact object.
-The companion stars of these systems are type Be stars which possess a dense equatorial disc and the orbital variations of the X-ray/TeV $\gamma$-ray light curves are generally believed to related to the disc passages, which are similar to the case of PSR B1259-63/LS 2883.
-Since the presence of the equatorial disc will have a strong impact on the non-thermal emissions, a detailed investigation of multi-wavelength emissions from these binaries could provide us with a better understanding of shock physics and the geometries of gamma-ray binaries.
+The companion stars of these systems are type Be stars, which possess a dense equatorial disc; the orbital variations of the X-ray/TeV $\gamma$-ray light curves are generally believed to related to the disc passages, which are similar to the case of PSR B1259-63/LS 2883.
+Since the presence of the equatorial disc will have a strong impact on non-thermal emissions, a detailed investigation of multiwavelength emissions from these binaries could provide us with a better understanding of shock physics and the geometries of gamma-ray binaries.